 If you’re in the Gothic Quarter and need to orient yourself, remember that Las Ramblas, Via Laietana and Plaza Catalunya are the major streets and plazas.
 If you’re a bit further north, Avinguda Diagonal is the main avenue that separates the Gracia neighborhood from the L’Eixample neighborhood (it’s also one of the longest avenues in the city)—so if you find yourself crossing this street just keep in mind that you’re heading from one neighborhood to another.
 And Passeig de Gracia runs north to south, so if you’re in the L’Eixample and need to get to the Gothic Quarter (or vice versa), keep walking along this avenue as a guiding path to find your way.

 But if you’re SO over walking and need to get somewhere ASAP, look out for the red and white metro signs to hop on the metro and call it a day.

 Don’t: Forget that the metro closes after midnight

 The Barcelona metro is one of the most reliable in the world and is a great way to get from place to place, but unfortunately it does not run for 24 hours.
-It currently runs from 5 AM to midnight, so keep that in mind when planning post-midnight adventures.
+The metro lines currently run from 5 AM to midnight, so keep that in mind when planning post-midnight adventures.
 But for daytime sightseeing or wandering, you can either purchase a single ticket (€2.20) or a 10-journey ticket (€10.20).
 And if you want to ride the metro multiple times for consecutive days, definitely check out the Hola BCN Tourist Travel Card (unlimited metro rides on Barcelona’s public transportation system for consecutive days).

 2-Day Card (48 hours from first use): €15.20